310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 I shouldn’t have tried!
 I should’ve just had a nice date with a girl!
 I wasted my holiday for nothing!

 Ahh, I’m so irritated!
-How about I pull off that stray hair of yours, huh?!
+How about I pull off that stray hair of yours, huh!?
 {% endbubble %}

 {% bubble Kanata %}